rfoerthe/contact-ui/README.md

-# contact-lit
+# contact-vanilla-webcomponents

-A contact management proof of concept built with [Lit](https://lit.dev/) and TypeScript, featuring project setup and build processes managed by [Vite](https://vitejs.dev/).
+A contact management proof of concept built with valla Web Components API and TypeScript, featuring project setup and build processes managed by [Vite](https://vitejs.dev/).

 ## Project Structure